Neural tube

 In the developing chordate (including vertebrates), the neural tube is the embryonic precursor to the central nervous system, which is made up of the brain and spinal cord.
-The neural groove gradually deepens as the neural fold become elevated, and ultimately the folds meet and coalesce in the middle line and convert the groove into the closed neural tube.
+The neural groove gradually deepens as the neural folds become elevated, and ultimately the folds meet and coalesce in the middle line and convert the groove into the closed neural tube.
 In humans, neural tube closure usually occurs by the fourth week of pregnancy (the 28th day after conception).

 Development

 The neural tube develops in two ways: primary neurulation and secondary neurulation.

 Primary neurulation divides the ectoderm into three cell types: